Inclusion and Access at Hampstead Heath

 Accessibility

-All of our programmes on Hampstead Heath are suitable for all abilities.
-Thanks to funding from Camden Giving, we are running extra activities at more accessible locations on Hampstead Heath, have created fully accessible gardens and can supply adapted equipment and tools to meet the needs of everyone.
+We aim to make our programmes on suitable for people all abilities.
+Thanks to funding from several grant givers, we are running activities at more accessible locations, closer to public transport and have developed more accessible gardens.
+We can provide adapted equipment and tools to meet the needs of everyone.

 Get some ideas of what you could get up to here.